Skip to content

 Overview

-At a high level, this environment consists of:
+At a high level, these resources consists of:

 • One Spanner instance with two databases: